 Why buy off plan?

-In practice, if you are looking to buy a new build property, buying off plan is your only option.
-If you wait for the development to be fully completed, there may not be any more homes for sale.
+In practice, if you are looking to buy a new build property, buying off plan is likely your only option.
+If you wait for the development to be fully completed, there is a good chance there may not be any homes remaining for sale.

 All new build Peabody properties come with a warranty, usually for one year (from the date your property is handed over to Peabody from the developer, not the date on which you complete).
 This one year period is commonly referred to as the ‘defects liability period’.
 The developer of your home is responsible for rectifying specified defects that occur in your property during this year.
 Also, new buildings have to meet stringent rules such as energy efficiency standards, reducing noise pollution, etc.